losrobbos/coding-advanced-resources/README.md

 For languages like JavaScript we could use patterns from BOTH worlds, because JS allows a mixture of functional & OOP programming.

-So it makes sense to learn some OOP design patterns, even if you are mostly just coding using functions.
-At some point classes might get handy
+So it makes sense to learn some OOP design patterns, even if you are mostly just coding functions.
+At some point classes might get handy too, to solve specific problems.

 #### OOP Design Patterns